shrr9/tapetenwechsel/README.md

 # Disclaimer
 This is just for fun and a very coarse scaped together project, so bugs are expected, and i might not have the motivavtion to improve it.
 Just have a look at the code yourself, its not too hard :)

+# Issues
+Currently i have serveral ideaas to improve on:

+-Improve the hue shifting process in speed and qualtiy

+-Find a faster wallpaper tha nitrogen - limits minimum time between updates

 # Enjoy